Yanshubaria/Amul-milk-production-analytics/README.md

 ## 🪟 Running on Windows

-Windows users can also run the application using the included batch file.
+Windows users can run the application using the included batch file.

 Double-click: